metinogurlu/100-days-of-code/log.md

 **Today's Progress**: Working on my new portfolio page & some sections of FCC

 **Thoughts:** Finally working on real project, I'm planning to work couple of days on this page.

+### Day 15: August 4, 2020

+**Today's Progress**: Add new 🤏🏻sections on my new portfolio page, worked with full-heigh pages & css flexbox

+**Thoughts:** Need more time to work need more time to work need more time to work